Rossman360/journal/journal.md

 I woke at 930 and consumed way too much Israel/Palestine content.
 I got up and made coffee around 1130, went upstairs and wrote in my journal.

+. . .

+At 130, I walked down to Middlemont, met Max and had rehearsal with Tina, Ryan and Melissa.
+Ry and Mel were doing a lot of trading off on tunes so that one could brush up while the other tended to Max.
+It worked surprisingly well.
+I walked quickly up to the house, made a big lunch, put on some warmer clothes and got picked up by Dulci to go check out Josh Phillips' studio.
+We waited him from the agreed-upon time of 6:00 until 6:25 and decided to give up.
+He finally called when we were back in West Asheville and said he could be there in half an hour, so we went to Starbucks (my fifth coffee) and back to the studio by 7:00.

+He still wasn't there, but he told us how to get in and showed up looking wild, drinking a White Claw about a half hour later.
+The studio was slightly dingy without a ton of isolation, but the recording equipment was top notch and there were all kinds of keyboard instruments, so Dulci and I decided it would be better than recording at Drop of Sun.
+We hung out there until 8:30 and went home.
+I watched Erica fix a flute and then sat on my bed hoping that the Biltmore money would come through.
+I did that, picking my scalp until midnight, when I decided to get undressed.
+It was a slow, stubborn process of getting ready to sleep, but I eventually did it, naked in the darkness.
+I refused to be anything other than accepting of the fact that I had had five cups of coffee that day.

+	-X.XX-

+Slept til nearly noon, having all kinds of dreams.
+Dulci had paid me for Biltmore, so I transferred that to my bank and then sent Erica rent for the week.
+I went downstairs, made a cup, noticed it was raining, talked with Erica about woodpeckers, made a second cup, came upstairs and wrote in my journal.